vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ## Keyboard access

-These guidelines cover a number of things like are you able to reach everything that's interactive using the tab key?
+Are you able to reach everything that's interactive using the tab key?
 Can you also interact with the elements using space-bar, enter key, are things focusable, labeled appropriately etc. It's important because a user may be unable to use a mouse; instead, they may use just the keyboard to navigate the web.

 When thinking about testing the tab flow you could simply load up your web application and tab through each field, but what if we could start to quickly visualise this, or maybe we may still want to tab through manually but save the visual flow to attach to a story we are testing?